Skip to main content

 The gem has a corresponding interactive gem example.
 See Interactive gem examples to learn how to run sample pipelines for this and other gems.

-How Aggregate works
+How the Aggregate gem works

 The Aggregate gem processes data in three main steps: